Campus Ministry Locations

 The “Gaze of Christ” crucifix depicts the moment when Jesus said, “Father, forgive them.”
 (Luke 23:34).
-The INRI sign, along with the lighter color ends of the cross, are made from the wood of the oak tree that stood where the Chapel now stands.
+The INRI (Iesus Nazarenus Rex Iudaeorum) sign, along with the lighter color ends of the cross, are made from the wood of the oak tree that stood where the Chapel now stands.

 In keeping with tradition, there is also the Blessed Virgin Mary statue near the Chapel door that came from the College’s first chapel in Kearney Hall, then moved to the Coleman Chapel, and now has returned close to its original location.

-A statue of St. Basil the Great by sculptor Timothy Schmaltz will be in the courtyard located in the front of the Chapel.
+The abstract, stained glass "Windows of Mercy" were created by Valerie O’Hara.
+In addition, a statue of St. Basil the Great by sculptor Timothy Schmaltz is located in the courtyard in the front of the Chapel.

 Campus Ministry Center

 The Campus Ministry Center, located in Ward Hall, serves as a gathering place for the entire campus community to visit and lounge, learn more about their own spirituality, study with friends, talk to a Campus Minister or attend one of our many wonderful events.
 The Campus Ministry Center is available to all students, regardless of faith tradition.